y8zvgh2pgt-max/ASC-ODE-/demos/report.md

 **Observation:**
 The Explicit Euler method is **unstable** for this oscillatory system.
 The solution spirals outwards, indicating a non-physical increase in energy.
 **Convergence:** When increasing the number of time steps (in the standard test case), the "spiraling out" effect becomes slower.
-The error decreases linearly ($O(\tau)$), meaning the trajectory stays closer to the exact circle for a longer time, but the inherent instability remains for any finite step size.
+The error decreases linearly (order $O(\tau)$), meaning the trajectory stays closer to the exact circle for a longer time, but the inherent instability remains for any finite step size.

 ### 3.2 Implicit Euler Method
 The Implicit Euler method uses the backward difference quotient.